-Rancho La Brea (RLB) tar pitsasphalt seeps in Los Angeles are considered someone of the most important and famous fossil deposits in North America, and isare a prominent area of research for Pleistocene animals in the region.
+The Rancho La Brea (RLB) asphalt seeps in Los Angeles are considered someone of the most important and famous fossil deposits in North America, and isare a prominent area of research for Pleistocene animals in the region.
 The tar pits producerecord a hugean unusually large and well-preserved sample of fossil birds, with over 85,000 individual bones representing at least 114 extant species and 19 extinct species (Howard, 1962a).
 The pits not only trapped these birds over several thousands of years, but retainedpreserved their delicate skeletal anatomy by allowing natural asphalt to infiltrate their bones, preserving their delicate integrity (Akersten et al., 1983; Coltrain, 2004; Stock and Harris, 1992).
 Since multiplethe various pits havewere seeped open to the surface actively over during different periods of time, they can be identified toas corresponding to particular late Pleistocene climate cycles based on radiocarbon dating (Marcus and Berger, 1984; O’Keefe et al., 2009).
 For the multitude of information that RLB thus presents a wealth of well-dated and well-preserved fossil bird material, it makesing it a great location in which to test a hypothesis on morphological adaptations in birds over a timescale of several thousands of years, including through thatthe last glacial maximum from 22-19 ka and the glacial-interglacial cycle deglaciation atfrom 14-10 ka (Coltrain, 2004).

-RLB provides a mountain of information about the animals it trapped, as well as the climate they lived in.
-Based upon plant fossils in the tar pits along with an even better record of pollen grains in deep-sea cores just off shore (Heusser, 1998), the climate of southern California changed frequently over many thousands of years.
+Based upon plant fossils from the tar pits along with an even better record of pollen grains in deep-sea cores just off shore (Heusser, 1998), the climate of southern California changed frequently over many thousands of years.
 At 59 ka, the region was cloaked in oak and chaparral vegetation.
-It then changed to a pine, juniper, and cypress woodland, and by 24 ka, to a juniper-ponderosa forest.
-From 14 to 10 ka, during the glacial-interglacial transition, the landscape returned to dominant oak-chaparral and coastal sagebrush, and since then the region has infiltrated by the modern assemblage of oak-chaparral-herbaceous vegetation (Heusser, 1998).
+As the climate cooled, it changed to a pine, juniper, and cypress woodland, and by 24 ka, to a juniper-ponderosa forest with winter snow.
+From 14 to 10 ka, during the glacial-interglacial transition, the landscape returned to dominant oak-chaparral and coastal sagebrush, and since then the region has been vegetated by the modern oak-chaparral-herbaceous assemblage (Heusser, 1998).

-According to evidence of previous studies of modern birds, we might expect an Allen’s rule or Bergmann’s rule effect in RLB birds during a climatic cooling cycle.
+According to evidence from previous studies of modern birds, we might expect an Allen’s rule or Bergmann’s rule effect in RLB birds during a climatic cooling cycle.
 Allen's rule points out that the appendages of endotherms adapt to be smaller and stouter, relative to body size, in cold climates to aid in heat retention.
-Evidence for Allen's rule is mostly taken from several cases of known geographic clines within a single species of organisms, where average limb robustness is larger in populations found in colder climates (Symonds, 2010).
-Bergmann’s rule is a similar generalization as Allen’s rule, in that body size is said to be larger in populations that live in colder climates, also to reduce heat loss via a smaller proportion of exposed surface area.
-In a particular study testing Bergmann’s rule, the data of 94 species of birds were reviewed.
-They had concluded that over 70% of the species had geographic clines, and did indeed follow Bergmann’s rule, supporting it to be a valid generalization for birds (Meiri, 2003).
+Evidence for Allen's rule is mostly taken from several cases of known geographic clines within species, where average limb robustness is larger in populations found in colder climates (Symonds, 2010).
+Bergmann’s rule is a similar generalization, which holds that body size tends to be larger in populations that live in colder climates, reducing heat loss via a smaller ratio of surface area to volume.
+In a particular study testing Bergmann’s rule, over 70% of the 94 studied bird species had geographic clines that followed Bergmann’s rule, indicating it to be generally true for birds (Meiri and Dayan, 2003).